fluid-project/infusion-docs/src/documents/InfusionEventSystem.md

     <td><code>args</code> (optional)</td>
     <td>Any JSON type</td>
     <td>If supplied, this structure will be used to replace the actual arguments received by the listener, rather than necessarily receiving the exact signature fired by the firer.
 Any [IoC references](IoCReferences.md) or [expanders](ExpansionOfComponentOptions.md) will be expanded
-    at the time of invoking the listeners, with the additional possibility of referring to the original argument list by using the special context `{arguments}'.
+    at the time of invoking the listeners, with the additional possibility of referring to the original argument list by using the special context `{arguments}`.
 Consult [Event Injection and Boiling](EventInjectionAndBoiling.md) for more details of this process.</td>
   </tr>
   <tr>
     <td><code>namespace</code> (optional)</td>